 A. A “sensory friendly” performance is a theater production that is modified to accommodate individuals with sensory-input disorders, including autism spectrum, anxiety, and a range of cognitive abilities.
 At this performance, you will notice relaxed “house rules” – people may need to get up, move around, and leave the theater during the performance.
 There is no expectation that the audience will be completely quiet during the performance.
 Our volunteers will be available throughout the performance to help you if you have any questions.
-A Quiet Room will be available with sensory friendly toys for anyone who needs a break from the performance.
+A Quiet Room will be available for anyone who needs a break from the performance.
 Our goal is to create an environment where people with autism or sensory needs, along with their families, can enjoy coming to the theater together and will feel comfortable, supported and free to be themselves.

 Q. What kind of changes will be made to the production?

 A. The script of Rudolph the Red Nosed Reindeer: The Musical will not change, but some of the technical elements will be softened to accommodate sensitive ears and eyes.
 Lights in the audience will be remain lit at a dim level during the entire show to allow safe movement in and out of the theater.
 Haze will be reduced and strobe lights will be removed from the production.
 Abrupt and loud sound effects will be lowered, though some audience members might prefer to use earplugs or headphones.
 There will be a signal to the audience to warn them that a potentially jarring moment is about to happen, so that caregivers can be ready to help those with sensory sensitivities.

 A. The sensory friendly performance is specially-designed for children and adults with sensory-input disorders, autism, or other developmental or cognitive disabilities, as well as their families and caretakers.
 We promise a judgment-free, fun experience for the entire family.
 All children must be accompanied by adult.